UK forecast guide

 To select a new location, enter a location (this could be a village, town or city) into the search box and click on your chosen location.
 You can also search for world forecast locations in the same way.
 Select your choice of forecast location from the list provided.

 At the top of the forecast page you will see that the page has remembered your 'Recent locations' and will show them in a drop-down list.
-The Met Office website will automatically remember the five forecast sites you have most recently visited both here and on the homepage with the most recent at the top of the list.
-Once you have visited more than five locations the first you have visited will drop off the list.
+The Met Office website will automatically remember the three forecast sites you have most recently visited both here and on the homepage with the most recent at the top of the list.
+Once you have visited more than three locations the first you have visited will drop off the list.

 If you want to look at yesterday's weather for any forecast site you simply click the blue link for the 'last 24 hours' and you are taken straight to the latest observations.